LoopKit/loopdocs/docs/loop-3/add-cgm.md

 ## Add CGM

-To add a CGM, go to the Settings screen, tap on add CGM and tap on your CGM.
+To add a CGM, go to the Settings screen ⚙️, tap on `Add CGM`, and tap on your CGM.

 ![graphic showing some of the CGMs available with Loop 3](img/loop-3-setting-add-cgm.svg){width="500"}
 {align="center"}